midtown-ai/glossary/glossary/b.md

  Let us consider that we have a very accurate model, this model has a low error in predictions and it’s not from the target (which is represented by bull’s eye).
 This model has low bias and variance.
 Now, if the predictions are scattered here and there then that is the symbol of high variance, also if the predictions are far from the target then that is the symbol of high bias.
  Sometimes we need to choose between low [variance] and low [bias].
 There is an approach that prefers some [bias] over high [variance], this approach is called [Regularization].
 It works well for most of the [classification] / [regression] problems.

+ Note that the bias-variance tradeoff is closely related to the concept of [inductive bias]

  ![]( {{site.assets}}/b/bias_variance_tradeoff.jpeg ){: width="100%}